Pharmacogenomics Before Surgery: Genes and Pain Relief

 • Celecoxib — metabolized by CYP2C9.
 Poor metabolizers require dose reduction per CPIC guidelines.

-• Ondansetron (Zofran) — the most commonly prescribed anti-nausea medication during and after surgery.
+• Ondansetron (Zofran) — a first-line 5-HT3 receptor antagonist commonly used for nausea and vomiting during and after surgery.
 Metabolized by CYP2D6.
 Ultrarapid metabolizers may clear it too quickly, reducing its effectiveness.

 The Pre-Op Pharmacogenomic Checklist